Data Broadcasting Integrated With Television Broadcasting Business License in Dubai: Cost and Requirements

 Step 2: Submit incorporation documents and shareholder information for authority review and approval.

-Step 3: Obtain initial approval, sign the lease agreement for the chosen office package, and pay the applicable licence fees.
+Step 3: Obtain initial approval, sign the lease agreement for the chosen office package, and pay the applicable license fees.

 Step 4: Receive the Business License and apply for the establishment card and employee visas as required by the scale of operations.